-For organizations that deploy AD FS for single sign-on with Office 365, it is a http://xmasetc.com/5-revision-v1/christmas-in-the-city/tree-ornament/?p=5856 CRITICAL component just as an on-premises Active Directory infrastructure is.
+For organizations that deploy AD FS for single sign-on with Office 365, it is a http://xmasetc.com/5-revision-v1/christmas-in-the-city/tree-ornament/?p=5856 browse around these guys CRITICAL component just as an on-premises Active Directory infrastructure is.
 Whilst you may have your mailboxes hosted on Exchange Online, if your on-prem AD FS is not accessible for whatever reason, users cannot authenticate to access their mailbox.

 There are a number of ways to create a highly available environment, starting with load balancing the ADFS and WAP servers in a single location, then possibly them geo load balancing across multiple datacenters and probably the best option to extending your infrastructure into Azure and implementing the AD FS farm on Azure IaaS.